 Auction Terms and Conditions

-The following Terms and Conditions form a part of the Contract that you will enter into in the event you are the highest bidder; read them and the terms of your [link: Offer] carefully.
+The following Terms and Conditions form a part of the Contract that you will enter into in the event you are the highest bidder; read them and the terms of the offer contract [link: Offer] carefully.
 The properties offered for sale in this Auction are being sold by the United States of America by and through the United States Marshals Service (“USMS”).

-Participation in the Auction: By participating in this Auction to purchase real property, you are agreeing that you are submitting a written offer; your act of bidding constitutes your submission of a written offer in the amount of your bid and that [link: Offer] will be in the form of the linked document.
-Be sure to read the [link: Offer] document and these Terms and Conditions before bidding because your bid binds you to the provisions contained therein.
-The Auction is a means of collecting [link: Offers] and the USMS is not bound by any [link: Offer] until an employee of the USMS, with the appropriate authority, signs the [link: Offer].
+Participation in the Auction: By participating in this Auction to purchase real property, you are agreeing that you are submitting a written offer; your act of bidding constitutes your submission of a written offer in the amount of your bid and that Offer will be in the form of the linked document.
+Be sure to read the Offer document and these Terms and Conditions before bidding because your bid binds you to the provisions contained therein.
+The Auction is a means of collecting Offers and the USMS is not bound by any Offer until an employee of the USMS, with the appropriate authority, signs the Offer.
 The USMS retains the right to reject any and all offers.
-Within 24 hours of the USMS accepting your [link: Offer], you must provide a written signature to supplement the electronic authentication provided by your participation in the Auction.

-Earnest Money Deposit: If your bid on a particular parcel of real property is the highest bid and it is accepted by the United States Marshals Service, you agree to allow the USMS Auction contractor, Compass Auction & Real Estate, LLC, to charge your credit card for an Earnest Money Deposit which will be in the amount of 10% of the prevailing bid or $2,500.00, whichever is greater.
+Earnest Money Deposit: If your bid on a particular parcel of real property is the highest bid and it is accepted by the USMS you agree to wire an Earnest Money Deposit to Seller’s escrow within 24 hours.
+The Earnest Money Deposit will be in the amount of 10% of the prevailing bid or $2,500.00, whichever is greater.
+If accepted bidder fails to provide the bank wire in the stated timeframe the bidders card may be charged for the earnest money deposit plus a 3% processing fee and is non-refundable.
+By bidding in this auction you grant the right and authority to charge the credit card used for registration in the event that the bank wire is not received and no chargebacks are allowed.

-Condition of the Property: You agree that you will accept the Property in “As-Is” condition and subject to all defects, including those defects that affect title, physical condition, and legal status such as zoning and building codes.
+Condition of the Property: You agree that you will accept the Property in “As-Is” condition and subject to all defects, including those defects that affect title, physical condition, environmental condition, lead-based paint where applicable, and legal status such as zoning and building codes.
 Seller makes no warranty as to title, condition, or legal status.

-Missing section

 Possession: Other than as disclosed in the web page for any particular parcel of property, Seller makes no representation as to the occupancy of any parcel offered for sale in this Auction and Seller further will not place you in possession of the Property at closing.
 That is, Seller will not evict any tenants or squatters who may be present on the Property.
 It is your duty to conduct your own due diligence regarding the status of occupancy prior to bidding.
 After closing, it is your obligation to ensure that your possession of the Property is lawfully accomplished.
+It is expressly up to the buyer to verify whether or not the property is occupied.